mezo-org/musd/docs/rfc-microloans.md

 When the total system collateralization ratio (TCR) of MUSD falls below 150%, the system enters recovery mode.
 This limits trove operations to only those that would improve the TCR (such as adding collateral).
 Actions that would reduce the TCR (like borrowing more MUSD) are not allowed until the system leaves recovery mode.

+More specifically, only the following adjustments are allowed:
+- Collateral increase
+- Debt repayment
+- Collateral increase with debt repayment
+- Debt increase combined with a collateral increase that leaves the trove's CR >= 150% and improves the trove's CR

 To account for this, the Microloans protocol would also need to have a recovery mode with the same restrictions as it will not be able to adjust its trove to offset user actions.

 ### Test Vectors and Numerical Examples